 It wasn’t until later I realized that Dan was simply exhibiting a different persona in order to appease the bulk of his audience – in this case, it was Joe and Scott.
 Granted, I am the farthest thing from a jokester while in the workplace – I tend to be fairly reserved in such an environment – but Joe and Scott were known to be jokesters themselves.
 Dan probably felt comfortable hurling jokes at me because he knew the other two guys were there to egg him on.
 Had Joe and Scott not been there at that moment, I’m sure Dan would have morphed into the more serious and professional version of himself, as his audience would be limited to just one individual – me.

 This reminds me of something we learned back in grade school called peer pressure – when those in your social circle pressure you to take a certain action, adopt certain values, or otherwise conform to accepted standards.
 We normally associate peer pressure with children being prodded by those in their peer groups to do something in order to be accepted, like smoke a cigarette.
-Though in this case we wouldn’t necessarily call it “peer” pressure, this kind of behavior can clearly be seen in adult relationships.
+Though in this case we wouldn’t necessarily call it “peer” pressure, this kind of behaviour can clearly be seen in adult relationships.